DEGAorg/injective-contracts/README.md

 You will have to leave this terminal window open while you want to have your local chain running.

+### Multiple Workspaces

+If you are working with multiple workspaces, please note that the dega-inj-test and dega-inj-deploy commands will be linked to whichever workspace has most recently run the command `npm install -g .` in the workspace roots (./deploy/tool and ./test-tool respectively).

+A script called `./activate.sh` has been created to help with this.
+Run `./activate.sh` in the workspace you wish to use to point the dega-inj-test and dega-inj-deploy commands there.

+In the future the commands could be adapted to run based on the workspace you are in.

+Additionally, directly running the tools with `npm run run` or `node ./dist/index.js` from the respective tool root, avoids this issue.

 ## Building

 Once you have run the setup script from the Workspace Setup instructions above, you can build the smart contracts